Dargan Arch Walking Track in the Blue Mountains

 Dargan Arch

-Once you’ve made it onto that small path, make your way to the bottom of the arch, where you can take in the fantastic views of this rock formation.
+Once you’ve made it onto that narrow path, make your way to the bottom of the arch, where you can take in the fantastic views of this rock formation.

-There is a small hill underneath the arch that you can climb up to for more great views but from a different angle.
+There is a small hill underneath the arch that you can climb onto for more great views but from a different angle.

 The story goes that this rock formation was once a large cave, and the arch was created when the roof collapsed.